A snowstorm buries cars in Baltimore, Maryland.

 "Weather affects peoples' lives and the global economy on a daily basis," says Anjuli Bamzai, program director in NSF's climate dynamics program.
 "Improving our ability to predict cold weather and heavy snow has obvious benefits.
 The success of Cohen's real-time forecasts offers a way to improve our ability to anticipate such important events."

-Credit: Judah Cohen, MIT and AER, Inc.
+Credit: Judah Cohen, AER, Inc.